-- it is not a close company; or - it is a close company that is a Māori authority or eligible to be a Māori authority; or it is a close company that is wholly-owned by a Māori authority or by an entity eligible to be a Māori authority;

-your company will not have to apply the interest limitation rules if less than 50% of its total assets consist of residential property (excluding development property but including shares in other companies that exceed this 50% test) at all times during the income year.
+- is not a close company - is a close company that is a Māori authority or eligible to be a Māori authority, or - is is a close company that is wholly-owned by a Māori authority or by an entity eligible to be a Māori authority it will not have to apply the interest limitation rules if less than 50% of its total assets consist of residential property (excluding development property but including shares in other companies that exceed this 50% test) at all times during the income year.
 If your company is part of a wholly-owned group, the 50% test is applied on a consolidated basis at the group level.